welucas2/spack-archer2/Readme.md

 ln -s config/compilers.yaml   ./spack/etc/spack/compilers.yaml
 ```

+The config.yaml file has settings for where to save the cache, which needs to be set somewhere on the work folder.

 ### Compilers

 Gnu, amd and cray compilers were configured with compiler wrappers. ( not currently using the bare compilers )